alyssa-norrenberns/motherboard-tutorial/README.md

 create links to section headings / subheadings

-What is a motherboard?
+1. What is a motherboard?
-1. What is hardware?
+  a.
+What is hardware?
-2. How do other hardware components connect to the motherboard?
+  b.
+How do other hardware components connect to the motherboard?

-Motherboard components
+2. Motherboard components
-1. Central Processing Unit (CPU)
+  a.
+Central Processing Unit (CPU)
-2. Random Access Memory (RAM)
+  b.
+Random Access Memory (RAM)
-3. TBD
+  c.
+TBD

 ## What is a motherboard?